-One of our products that is becoming more and more popular are acrylic mirror sheets.
+One of the products that is becoming more and more popular is acrylic mirror sheets.
 From gyms and fitness centres and dance studios to home use, acrylic mirror sheets are cheaper, lighter and safer than real glass mirrors.

-Because acrylic sheeting can be used safely in any number of applications they are great for splashbacks, showers, garden features, shelving and display cases where the use of glass mirrors might cause a safety issue.
-Also, because mirrored plastic can be cut into intricate shapes, it is an incredible versatile product for designers and home projects.
-While it is possible to cut glass into a variety of shapes, it is intrinsically delicate and expensive to craft custom shapes.
+Because acrylic sheeting can be used safely in any number of applications it is great for splashbacks, showers, garden features, shelving and display cases where the use of glass mirrors might cause a safety issue.
+Also, because mirrored plastic can be cut into intricate custom shapes, it is an incredibly versatile product for designers and home projects.
+While it is possible to cut glass into a variety of shapes, it is intrinsically delicate and expensive to craft.
 That simply isn’t the case with mirror finish acrylic.
 When you order with us, we can cut your plastic sheet to size and design and then deliver your item, carefully packaged and in perfect condition anywhere in the UK.